yilmazdurmaz/dotnetthis/README.md

 - Compile&Run: `./dotnetthis.sh FileName (without extension)`
 - Clean: `./dotnetthis.sh clean FileName (without extension)` ( removes dll, exe, and runtimeconfig.json(!) )

+## Windows & WSL

+You can run scripts on Windows with the help of WSL on any folder.
+Just open a console in one (or `cd` into one) and send a command to WSL.
+You may need to install `dotnet` inside.

+I have Ubuntu installed in WSL, so for me the command is: `ubuntu -c ./dotnetthis.sh Filename`

+Since it is cross-platform, compiled dll also runs on windows.

 ## Disclaimer

 `clean` removes `Filename.runtimeconfig.json`.
 Please use carefuly.